What is Keratosis Pilaris?

 This is the main reason behind the ignorance of people towards this commonly originated disease.
-If you are suffering from bumps on skin and acne, do not ignore it as it may be the sign of keratosis pilaris.
+If you are suffering from bumps on skin and acne, do not ignore it as it may be a sign of keratosis pilaris.

-Causes and symptoms Of Keratosis Pilaris:
+Causes and Symptoms Of Keratosis Pilaris:

 The main reason for keratosis pilaris is unknown, but many studies have shown that the hereditary factor is playing an important part, and it is a long-running disease in families with a history of keratosis pilaris.

-Certain skin conditions are also responsible for its cause such as atopic dermatitis or ichthyosis vulgaris.
+Certain skin conditions are also responsible for its cause such as atopic dermatitis or ichthyosis Vulgaris.
 People with dry skin are also more prone to develop keratosis pilaris.

 Have you been suffering from acne for a long time?
 If yes, then it is better to consult your dermatologist right away because it can be keratosis pilaris on the face, which appears the same as acne.
-Although it is hard to differentiate the keratosis pilaris from other similar diseases, by noticing bumps more on the face, upper legs and upper arms can lead to it being diagnosed.
+Although it is hard to differentiate the keratosis pilaris from other similar diseases, noticing bumps more on the face, upper legs, and upper arms can lead to it being diagnosed.